 6. Slows the Ageing of Skin

 Cherries have the highest antioxidant level of any fruit.
 Antioxidants help the body fight the free radicals that make us look old.
-Drinking one glass of tart cherry juice daily slows down the ageing process, according to Scientists from the Michigan State University.
+Drinking one glass of tart cherry juice daily slows down the aging process, according to Scientists from the Michigan State University.
 Cherry juice is also recommended as an alternative treatment for other skin conditions.

 7. Lowers Risk of Gout Attacks

-Eating cherries lowers risk of gout attacks by 35 percent in a study with 633 gout patients, done by by Yuqing Zhang, professor of medicine and public health at Boston University.
+Eating cherries lowers risk of gout attacks by 35 percent in a study with 633 gout patients, done by Yuqing Zhang, professor of medicine and public health at Boston University.
 Gout patients who consumed cherries over a two-day period had a 35 percent lower risk of gout attacks, compared to those who did not eat the cherries.
-“Our findings indicate that consuming cherries or cherry extract lowers the risk of gout attack, the gout flare risk continued to decrease with increasing cherry consumption, up to three servings over two days.” said Zhang.
+“Our findings indicate that consuming cherries or cherry extract lowers the risk of a gout attack, the gout flare risk continued to decrease with increasing cherry consumption, up to three servings over two days.” said Zhang.

 8. Reduces Muscle Pain